 JASON ANDREW (Founder / Partner) is an independent scholar, curator, and producer.
-Specializing in the field of Post War American Art, Mr. Andrew is the Curator/Manager of the Estate of American Abstract Expressionist painter Jack Tworkov.
-He has organized countless exhibitions and lectured extensively on the artist and his contemporaries including the first retrospective of the artist’s work in New York City at the UBS Art Gallery in 2009.
-Mr. Andrew has also published extensively on the artist and his contemporaries and is currently editing the catalogue raisonné of paintings by Jack Tworkov.
-He was also made Head of the Estate of Elizabeth Murray in 2016.
+Specializing in the field of Post War American Art, Mr. Andrew is the Curator/Manager of the Estate of Abstract Expressionist Jack Tworkov.
+Since this appointment in 2002, he has organized countless exhibitions and lectured extensively on the artist and his contemporaries including organizing the first retrospective of the artist’s work in New York City at the UBS Art Gallery in 2009.
+Mr. Andrew has published extensively on the artist and his contemporaries and is currently editing the catalogue raisonné of works by Jack Tworkov.
+In 2016, Andrew was made Head of the Estate of Elizabeth Murray.

-A prominent figure in the Brooklyn art scene since for nearly two decades, Mr. Andrew was included in Brooklyn Magazine’s Top 100 Most Influential People in Brooklyn Culture (2014).
-His curatorial projects got him voted “Best Exhibitionist” by the Village Voice (2011), and his promotion of the cross disciplinary arts got him featured in L Magazine’s Who Made the New Brooklyn (2011).
+A prominent figure in the Brooklyn art scene since for nearly two decades, Mr. Andrew was featured in Brooklyn Magazine’s Top 100 Most Influential People in Brooklyn Culture (2014).
+His curatorial projects got him voted “Best Exhibitionist” by the Village Voice (2011), and his promotion of the cross disciplinary arts got him listed in L Magazine’s Who Made the New Brooklyn (2011).

 He has curated and organized historic retrospectives of the work of Jack Tworkov (1900-1982), Elizabeth Murray (1940-2007), Edith Schloss (1919-2011), and Gerald van de Wiele (b.1932) among others.
-These and others have been critically reviewed by Artforum, Art in America, Art News, Hyperallergic and The New York Times among others.
+These and others have been critically reviewed by Artforum, Art in America, Art News, Hyperallergic and The New York Times to name a few.

 In 2004, Mr. Andrew along with choreographer Julia K. Gleich co-founded Norte Maar, a non-profit with a mission to encourage, promote and present collaborative projects in the arts.